-The DOJ memo, sent to federal law enforcement and attorneys nationwide, argues that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country’s terrorism-related statutes.
+The DOJ memo, sent to federal law enforcement and attorneys nationwide, argued that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country’s terrorism-related statutes.
 Deputy Attorney General Jeffrey Rosen also added that threats or attempts to use COVID-19 as a weapon against others “will not be tolerated” by law enforcement agencies.

-Will I be arrested in South Carolina for threatening to spread COVID-19?
+Can I be arrested in South Carolina for threatening to spread COVID-19?

 Is intentionally spreading COVID-19 considered terrorism?

-The DOJ memorandum references federal statute 18 U.S.C § 2332a, which criminalizes the use of biological agents.
+The DOJ memorandum mentioned earlier references federal statute 18 U.S.C § 2332a, which criminalizes the use of biological agents.
 This includes viruses capable of causing death and disease in others.
 What this means for you is that if you are arrested for allegedly perpetrating such a crime, it’s possible to be charged with terrorism even if you were acting alone and not on behalf of any organization.

 The rules are changing every day – ensure you don’t accidentally break them.
 If things go wrong, I can help.
 To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-219-2630 or contact us online.
 Our team serves clients in the York, Lancaster, and Chester County communities.

 Tom Holland previously served as the General Counsel for the Lancaster County Sheriff’s Office, the City Solicitor for the City of Lancaster, and as a Special Assistant United States Attorney for the Sixth Circuit Solicitor’s Office.
 He is a single father, and through his own divorce gained valuable insight he now uses to provide Fort Mill and Rock Hill, SC families with the best representation.
 Learn more about Tom Holland.